ILookLikeTheDude/wsu-body-ui/README.md

 ## Function
 The purpose of wsu-body-ui-dev is to store dev versions of the html for the UI Modules and to generate css files for the Pattern Library.

+## Conventions
+Using Semantic Versioning 2.0 for version names and release conventions.

+Commit messages will conform to Conventional Commits starting June 25th, 2019